 Lack of Regulation and Privacy Breaches

 Mental health apps fail due to inadequate oversight.
 Many claim “general wellness” benefits without evidence, skirting medical regulations.
 Privacy violations are rampant; the FTC fined BetterHelp $7.8 million for sharing sensitive data—like depression or suicidal thoughts—with advertisers, despite confidentiality promises.
+These privacy risks are especially concerning for consumers, who may not be fully aware of how their data is used or shared.
 The US Federal Trade Commission plays a critical role in regulating digital platforms and digital mental health tools, but many of these services still operate with insufficient oversight.
 A Mozilla survey found 19 of 32 apps failed privacy standards, exploiting loopholes to monetize vulnerable users’ data.
 This highlights the lack of informed consent and the urgent need to protect user privacy, especially when users share sensitive personal information on these platforms.
-Many digital platforms and digital mental health tools lack adequate regulatory oversight, putting user safety and confidentiality at risk.
+While users are often asked to provide informed consent regarding data usage, these processes are frequently inadequate or unclear.

-Ineffectiveness and High Abandonment
+Ineffectiveness and High Abandonment of Mental Health Apps

 Profit-Driven Motives